altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

-#### Build Hardware Design
+#### Build Quartus Design

-Use the following commands to build the hardware design:
+Use the following commands to build the Quartus Design:

 ```bash